fabrylab/pyTFM/docs/tutorialAddon.rst

     Deformation and traction fields.

-If you do not see the display tool and mask names ("membrane", "force measures", "FEM area") on the right press F2.
+If you do not see the display tool and mask names ("Cell Boundary", "Tractions") on the right press F2.

 Quantifying Force Generation
 -------------------------------

-Force generation is quantified with the strain energy and the contractillity.
-You have to select an area on which these measures are to be calculated.
+Force generation of the cell colony is quantified with the strain energy and the contractility.
+To avoid influence of nearby cells or noise, you have to select all tractions that are generated specifically by the cells that you are analyzing.
 You can do this by drawing a mask in clickpoints.
-In the top right of the clickpoints window you can see a set of tools to draw mask and three preset types of masks.
+In the top right of the clickpoints window you should see a set of tools to draw mask and two preset types of masks.
 If you don't see these tools, press F2.

 .. hint:: **Tips for masks in clickpoints.**
     Select a mask and use the brush tool |brush| to draw it.
 You can increase and decrease the size of the brush with the "+" and "-" keys.
 If you want to erase a part of a mask use the eraser tool |rubber|.
 Additionally you can fill holes in your mask with the bucket tool |bucket|.
-Mask types cannot overlap, which means that you erase one mask type when you paint over it with another type.
-Sometimes you will have a hard time seeing things are covered with a mask.
+Mask types cannot overlap, which means that one mask type is erased when you paint over it with another mask type.
+Sometimes you will have a hard time seeing things that are covered by a mask.
 Press "i" and "o" to decrease and increase the transparency of the mask.

     .. |brush| image:: images/brush.png
     .. |rubber| image:: images/rubber.png
     .. |bucket| image:: images/bucket.png

-The mask type used to calculate strain energy and contractillity is called "force measures".
-Select this mask and draw a circle around all deformations and forces that you think belong to the cell colony.
-The area you encircle is typically large than the cell colony itself.
-You don't need to fill the area you have encircle.
-This is done automatically.
+The mask type used to calculate strain energy and contractility is called "Tractions".
+Select this mask and draw a circle around all tractions that you think originate from the cell colony.
+Typically, the area you encircle is large than the cell colony itself.
+It's not a big deal if your selection is a bit to big, but you should make sure not to include tractions that do not originate from the cell colony.
+You don't need to fill the area you have encircle; This is done automatically.
 However, if you see the "no mask found in frame .." warning message in the console, you should first make sure that there is no gap in the circle that you drew.
 I drew the mask like this:

 .. figure:: images/mask_force_measures.png